gliderlabs/registrator/docs/user/backends.md

 Will result in the zookeeper path and JSON znode body:

     /basepath/www/80 = {"Name":"www","IP":"192.168.1.123","PublicPort":49153,"PrivatePort":80,"ContainerID":"9124853ff0d1","Tags":[],"Attrs":{}}

 ## Eureka

-The Eureka backend (based on uses a few conventions that can be overridden with container attributes.
+The Eureka backend is based on uses a few conventions that can be overridden with container attributes.
 By default, containers will be registered with a datacenter of Amazon, with a public hostname and IP of the host IP address, and a local hostname and IP of either the docker-assigned internal IP address if the `-internal` flag is set or the host ip if not.

 The following defaults are set and can be overridden with service attributes:

 ```
 	SERVICE_EUREKA_STATUS = UP
 	SERVICE_EUREKA_VIP = Service IP (ignored if using SERVICE_EUREKA_REGISTER_AWS_PUBLIC_IP)